ibm-cloud-docs/containers/cs_storage_block.md

         </tr>
         <tr>
         <td><code>region</code></td>
         <td>In the metadata labels section, specify the region where you want to provision your block storage.
 If you specify the region, you must also specify a zone.
 If you do not specify a region, or the specified region is not found, the storage is created in the same region as your cluster. <p class="note">This option is supported only with the IBM Cloud Block Storage plug-in version 1.0.1 or higher.
 For older plug-in versions, if you have a multizone cluster, the zone in which your storage is provisioned is selected on a round-robin basis to balance volume requests evenly across all zones.
-To specify the zone for your storage, you can create a [customized storage class](#block_multizone_yaml) first.
+To specify the zone for your storage, you can create a <a href="#block_multizone_yaml">customized storage class</a> first.
 Then, create a PVC with your customized storage class.</p></td>
         </tr>
         <tr>
         <td><code>zone</code></td>
             <td>In the metadata labels section, specify the zone where you want to provision your block storage.
 If you specify the zone, you must also specify a region.
 If you do not specify a zone or the specified zone is not found in a multizone cluster, the zone is selected on a round-robin basis. <p class="note">This option is supported only with the IBM Cloud Block Storage plug-in version 1.0.1 or higher.
 For older plug-in versions, if you have a multizone cluster, the zone in which your storage is provisioned is selected on a round-robin basis to balance volume requests evenly across all zones.
-To specify the zone for your storage, you can create a [customized storage class](#block_multizone_yaml) first.
+To specify the zone for your storage, you can create a <a href="#block_multizone_yaml">customized storage class</a> first.
 Then, create a PVC with your customized storage class.</p></td>
             </tr>
         <tr>
         <td><code>storage</code></td>